Sarah Lucas: Exhibitions

-In 2015 Sarah Lucas represented Britain at the 56th Venice Biennale with I SCREAM DADDIO.
+In 2015, Sarah Lucas represented Britain at the 56th Venice Biennale with I SCREAM DADDIO.
 She was interviewed by close friend Don Brown during the installation of the exhibition.

+In 2017, the Legion of Honor, San Francisco exhibited Sarah Lucas: Good Muse.
+The exhibit was created to accompany Auguste Rodin: The Centenary Installation; the Museum “invited Lucas to bring a contemporary perspective to our understanding and appreciation of Rodin.”

 In September 2018, The New Museum presented the first American survey of Lucas' work in the exhibition "Sarah Lucas: Au Naturel".
 Lucas has also created new sculptural works for the exhibition, including This Jaguar's Going to Heaven (2018), a severed 2003 Jaguar X-Type—the car's back half burned and its front half collaged with cigarettes—and VOX POP DORIS (2018), a pair of eleven-foot-tall thigh-high platform boots cast in concrete.
 The exhibition traveled to the Hammer Museum in Los Angeles in June 2019.

 The National Gallery of Australia's 2021-22 Know My Name Exhibition Part Two features the work Installation of Project 1: Sarah Lucas, as well as her first self-portraits, Eating a Banana.

-Numerous works by Lucas feature in the exhibition Big Women at the firstsite gallery in Colchester in the UK in Spring 2023.
-In September 2023 an exhibition of her work opened at the Tate Britain.
-Writing about the Tate Britain exhibition Tabish Khan, writing for Culture Whisper, described the show as “It’s a show that’s playful, sexually charged and at times extremely dark".
+Numerous works by Lucas featured in the exhibition Big Women at the Firstsite gallery in Colchester in the UK in Spring 2023.
+In September 2023, an exhibition of her work opened at the Tate Britain.
+Writing about the Tate Britain exhibition for Culture Whisper, Tabish Khan,described the show as “It’s a show that’s playful, sexually charged and at times extremely dark".

-In 2024, the Kunsthalle Mannheim shows a solo-exhibition of her works, curated by Luisa Heese.
+In 2024, the Kunsthalle Mannheim shows a solo exhibition of her works, curated by Luisa Heese.

+In 2025, Kiasma in Helsinki, Finland ran a solo-exhibition Naked Eye.
+The exhibition features a large collection of her works from the past four decades including sculptures, photography, and installations.
+This is her debut exhibition in Nordics.
+She's interviewed for Helsingin Sanomat which describes the art as follows: “In Sarah Lucas’s works, crudeness and sensitivity are not mutually exclusive.”